HybridVenom/Quick-FastDL-Updater/README.md

 ## Explanation of fields
 - CS:GO Server path: The full path to the root of your dedicated CS:GO server ("root" is the folder that contains "srcds.exe")
 - FastDL path / Output path: The full path to the root of your FastDL directory (this directory must contain a folder called "maps")
-- Map prefix(es): Filter which maps you want compiled by typing the common prefix (ex. "bhop_" or "de_").
-Supports multiple prefixes (separate with '/' ex. "bhop_/kz_")
 - Pre-check: Validates your paths and tells you how many maps were found with used prefix.
 - Start: Start compressing the maps and put the compressed files in given FastDL path.